LabCloudComputing/CloudComputingLabs_22/Lab2/README.md

 ### 3.7 Access Your HTTP Server

 We assume that the ip the server bound is `127.0.0.1` and the port is `8080`.
-If proxy is used, the server is `www.example.com`.
+If the proxy feature is used, the remote server is `www.example.com`.

 For more efficient testing and scoring, we need you to implement some of the interfaces described below, and make sure that the content of the response is consistent with our expectations.